-The language that added 3 new letters in 2009
+The language that added three new letters in 2009

-Portuguese Language is ranked seventh in the world’s league table of languages.
-It’s a Romance language spoken by about 240 million people mainly in Brazil and Portugal.
+The Portuguese language ranks seventh in the world’s league table of languages.
+It’s a romance language spoken by about 240 million people.
+It is the primary language in Brazil and Portugal.
 However, there are also large Portuguese-speaking populations in other countries in the world.
-Some examples of these countries are Angola, Mozambique, Guinea-Bissau, East Timor and Macau.
-There are also communities of Portuguese speakers in the US, Canada and a number of other countries.
-People who speak Portuguese are referred to as Lusophones.
-Similarly, a community of Portuguese-speakers is referred to as a Lusosphere or Lusophony.
+Some examples of these countries are Angola, Mozambique, Guinea-Bissau, East Timor, and Macau.
+Don’t forget that there are also communities of Portuguese speakers in the US, Canada, and several other countries.
+It no wonder why Portuguese translations have become essential for many businesses worldwide.

-Like other languages, Portuguese has experienced a historical evolution, being influenced by many other languages, as it reached the form known today.
+Like other languages, the Portuguese language has experienced an evolution throughout its history.
+It influenced many other languages and vice versa before it reached the form we know today.
 It has also provided loanwords to many languages.
-Today, it is one of the world’s major languages and is also one of the 23 official languages of the European Union.
-Portuguese is written with 23 or 26 letters of the Latin alphabet, depending on if they include “k,” “y,” and “w.”
+Today, it is one of the world’s major languages.
+It is also one of the 23 official languages of the European Union.
+The Portuguese language uses 23 or 26 letters of the Latin alphabet, depending on if they include “k,” “y,” and “w.”

-Portuguese was originally brought to the Iberian Peninsula by Roman soldiers, settlers and merchants from 218 BC.
-The Romance languages, derived from Vulgar Latin, really started to emerge during the invasions between the 5th and 8th centuries.
-The fall of the Roman Empire also played a great role in the proliferation of these languages.
+Portuguese was originally brought to the Iberian Peninsula by Roman soldiers, settlers, and merchants around 218 BC.
+The Romance languages, derived from Vulgar Latin, really emerged during the invasions between the 5th and 8th centuries.
+The fall of the Roman Empire also played a significant role in the spread of these languages.

-The Arab conquest of the Iberian Peninsula also affected the Portuguese and Spanish languages in a number of ways.
-The Portuguese language not only has a number of words with Arabic roots, such as “azul,” “beliz,” and “cafe.”
-There are some cities and territories in Portugal are also based on Arabic words.
+The Arab conquest of the Iberian Peninsula also affected the Portuguese and Spanish languages in several ways.
+The Portuguese language has several words with Arabic roots, such as “azul,” “beliz,” and “cafe.”
+There are some cities and territories in Portugal whose names are also based on Arabic words.

-The peak of the Portuguese Empire during the 15th and 16th centuries was a great time for the Portuguese Language.
-Not only did explorers and historians become interested in the language during this period, but kings and officials of other countries and regions also started learning the Portuguese Language to maintain strong trade relationships with the Portuguese.
+The peak of the Portuguese Empire during the 15th and 16th centuries was a great time for the Portuguese language.
+Explorers and historians became immensely interested in the language during this time.
+Kings and officials of other countries also began learning the language around this time.
+This was to help maintain strong trading and diplomatic relationships with Portugal.

-A reformed Portuguese orthography, in which words were spelled more in accordance with their pronunciation, was adopted in Portugal in 1916.
-A slightly modified form was adopted in Brazil in 1943 and revised in 1970.
+A reformed orthography came about in Portugal in 1916.
+A slightly changed form happened to the language in Brazil in 1943 and again revised in 1970.